vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ### 2.3.
 Create a Kubernetes Secret  using the Baremetal Token

 Upload the Baremetal Tokens files to the installation machine.
-Use the following command to unzip the files:
+Use the following command to unzip the files(**Noote:** the filename of the tar file may be different from the `./2BgkZdN.tar`, please change to your filename):

 ```shell
 $ mkdir tokens